SDSTimothyT/SDS-322E-Project-Volcanoes-on-Venus/Readme.md

 was able to gather 30,000 images of Venus’ surface over an approximately four year period from 1990–1994 [<sup>1</sup>](https://archive.ics.uci.edu/ml/datasets/Volcanoes+on+Venus+-+JARtool+experiment).
+The Magellan craft used Synthetic Aperature Radar, or SAR, to pierce the dense clouds present on Venus, and efficiently map the surface of the planet.
+While there is a high instance of artifacting in SAR, the rapid microwave pulses take multiple slices of the same image that sharpens resolution [<sup>3</sup>](https://www2.jpl.nasa.gov/magellan/guide5.html) .
 However, it is impractical to do this classification by hand, as human experts become fatigued after labeling only 50-100 images over a few days.[<sup>2</sup>](https://link.springer.com/content/pdf/10.1023/A:1007400206189.pdf)